 If you have developed an addiction to a benzo like Xanax, ensure that you consult your prescribing physician before discontinuing use.
 A tapered reduction in dosage can mitigate Xanax side effects and cravings during withdrawal. we can help connect you with licensed medical detox centers throughout Orange County.

-At Renaissance Recovery in Huntington Beach, you can engage with intensive outpatient treatment to help you combat addiction to benzos.
+At Renaissance Recovery near Huntington Beach, you can engage with intensive outpatient treatment to help you combat addiction to benzos.
 If you have a co-occurring mental health condition like anxiety or depression, our dual diagnosis treatment program allows you to address both issues simultaneously at our luxury beachside treatment facility.

 Our PHP (partial hospitalization program) is the most intensive form of addiction treatment outside of residential rehab, providing the structure and support you need when fighting addiction to benzos like Xanax.

 All Renaissance treatment programs combine holistic treatments and evidence-based interventions that may include: